stonerlab/stonerplots/README.md

  * nature - for Nature group journals - from the original scienceplots package
  * ieee - for IEEE Transactions journals - from the original scienceplots package
  * aps - for American Physical Society Journals (like Phys Rev Lett etc.)
+ * aip - for AIP journals such as Applied Physics Letters - labels in Serif Fonts

 Modifiers
 ---------

  * aps1.5 - Switch to 1.5 column format
  * aps2.0 - Switch to 2 column format
+ * hi-res - Switches to 600dpi plotting (but using eps, pdf or svg is generally a better option)

 Colour Cycles
 -------------